 (3) An instrument mentioned in subsection (1) that purports to have been executed by a person as a delegate of the Treasurer shall be presumed, unless the contrary is established, to have been executed pursuant to a delegation under this section and the approval of the Treasurer that was necessary for the person to lawfully execute the instrument shall be presumed, unless the contrary is established, to have been first given.

 [Section 6 inserted by No. 15 of 1986 s.
-4.]
+4; amended by No. 28 of 2006 s.
+452(1).]

 7. Treasurer empowered to give guarantee to approved lending authority